EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 [Active Jobs](apps/active-jobs.md) allows you to see which of your jobs have been submitted, are running, or have completed.

-Click the 'Active Jobs' app on the Open OnDemand portal.
+Click the 'Active Jobs' app on the Open OnDemand home page.

 The 'Active Jobs' app will open to show a table of running and recently completed jobs.